Introduction

 Personalised services are becoming increasingly important in facility management.
 Companies recognise that the individual needs and preferences of employees must be taken into account in order to increase their satisfaction and productivity.
 Personalised services can take various forms, such as adapting workstations to individual needs, providing flexible working hours or setting up quiet zones.

-The Advantages The benefits of personalised services in facility management are manifold.
+The Advantages The advantages of personalised services in facility management are manifold.
 Firstly, they can increase employee satisfaction and loyalty.
 By catering to the individual needs of their employees, companies can increase their well-being and motivation.
 Furthermore, personalised services can also increase productivity by providing employees with an optimal working environment.

 Facility management as part of the corporate strategy

-The Advantages The benefits of integrating facility management into the corporate strategy are manifold.
+The Advantages The advantages of integrating facility management into the corporate strategy are manifold.
 On the one hand, companies can reduce costs by utilising their resources more efficiently.
 They can also increase their competitiveness by offering their customers an optimised service experience.
 Last but not least, they can achieve their sustainability goals and improve their image.

 New technologies in facility management: smart building and IoT